-The Taiwanese passport currently ranks on the 32nd place according to the Guide Passport Ranking Index.
-It’s rating has consistently improved from the 55th spot in 2006 to the current rating.
-It provides visa-free access to 146 countries.
+The Taiwanese passport is currently ranked 32nd place on the Guide Passport Index.
+It provides visa-free access to 145 countries.
 This grants it an overall higher mobility score and makes it a desirable passport.
 Taiwanese passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Israel and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
-Taiwanese passport holders do however require a visa to enter about 80 destinations.
+Taiwanese passport holders do however require a visa to enter about 84 destinations.
 Some countries where a visa is required are India, Ukraine and Lebanon.

 The island Republic of Taiwan is divided into 11 counties and 3 cities.
 The most important counties are Changhua, Pingtung and Yunlin.
 It is situated in Eastern Asia, bordering the East China and Philippine sea.
 The country has a surface area of 36,197 square kilometers.
 Its terrain is defined by eastern rugged mountains and flat plains in the west.
 Its climate is tropical marine with a rainy season from June to August and clouds all year round.

 The overall population is over 23.19 million people.
 The capital of the country is Taipei, which is also the most populous city with more than 2.6 inhabitants.
 Other major cities are Taichung, Kaohsiung and Taoyuan.
 The country’s largest airport is Taoyan International Airport (TPE) with over 48 million annual passengers.
 This makes it the 36th busiest airport in the world.
 The airport provides access to worldwide destinations through several airlines.